itis2010me/Ramsey_Research/README.md

 - Maple
   - Symbolic manipulation, generate SCIP input files.
 - SCIP - for finding integer solutions much faster.
+(No longer in use)
   - Hermite Normal Form is the next step to optimize SCIP away.
 - Perl
 - Python 3